brunoterkaly/istio/Istio-Mutual-TLS-Walkthrough.md

 ![Mutual TLS](./images/mutual-tls.png)

+> You can follow along here as well: https://istio.io/docs/tasks/security/authn-policy/

 The purpose of this section is to implement Transport Authentication.
 The goal is to limit traffic in and out of Kubernetes namespaces.